 Your Galaxy Watch may need a new battery.
 If you prefer to replace the battery on your own (not recommended for novice users), you can follow the steps provided by iFixit after buying a suitable replacement battery.

-Please let us know if you have any questions or if some additional tips and tricks worked for you.
+Please let us know if you have any questions or some additional tips and tricks that worked for you.